 “To turn one of these schooners around,” Murano later stated, “is a big operation – everybody jerking on the ropes and the captain making with the yacht lingo and all the time a big boom flying around that is liable to whack your head right off.”

 Once the drill was over, the two went below deck to grab a beer.
 They didn’t have long to relax.
-Seemingly out of nowhere the floor of the saloon rose up and then crashed back down, sending Murano and Cohen flat down on to the carpeted floor.
+Seemingly out of nowhere the floor of the saloon rose up and then crashed back down, sending Murano and Cohen flat down onto the carpeted floor.

 The storm that they had sailed into seemed to increase in intensity with each passing hour.
 At one point Schmitz tied himself to the captain’s wheel and ordered his two inexperienced partners below deck until the storm had passed.

 In the meantime, each would take turns crawling out on deck to spoon-feed Schmitz from a can of beans.
 At one point the schooner rolled so sharply that its mast nearly touched the water.
-Even worse, the cabin started to fill with water.
+Even worse, the cabin began to fill with water.
 Schmitz told the two men that they needed to start the engine up and pump the water out.
 But it wouldn’t turn over.
 It was later determined that the fuel lines had broken and much of the gasoline had leaked into the ship’s bilge.
 They proceeded to pump by hand, not realizing that they had pumped hundreds of gallons of fuel out of the boat.

 When the storm finally passed three days later, the yacht was spotted by a Navy transport ship.
 It headed over to see if the three were in need of any help, but Schmitz assured them that everything was just fine.
-Cohen and Murano stood there stunned as they watched him turn down an offer of much needed assistance.
+Cohen and Murano stood there stunned as they watched him turn down an offer of much-needed assistance.
 Schmitz assured the two that he had been through far worse and that everything would be fine.

 But he was wrong.
 The sails of the ship were in tatters and were getting worse with each passing day.
 Patches only go so far.
 Even worse, Schmitz calculated that the storm had blown the Serene way off course and they were near Bermuda.
 Murano and Cohen felt that anchoring there was the most logical thing to do, yet Schmitz vehemently argued against that idea.
 Not only did he lack the maps needed to navigate their waters safely, he felt that they could make better use of their time heading straight for the African coast.
-He also had the big advantage in the fact that he was the only one who knew how to sail the boat.
+He also had a big advantage in the fact that he was the only one who knew how to sail the boat.

 As they continued on their journey, another life-threatening situation appeared.
 They had sailed into dead, calm water.
 Sails need the wind to move and they were going nowhere.
-Under normal circumstances they would have started up the gas engine, but all of its fuel had been pumped overboard.
+Under normal circumstances, they would have started up the gas engine, but all of its fuel had been pumped overboard.
 As a result, day after day the Serene just sat there.

 Cohen stated, “You’d go up on deck and see the same bean can bobbing right along with you in the same spot it had been when you tossed it overboard two days ago.
-I for one found this very dmoralizing.”
+I for one found this very demoralizing.”

 While they didn’t challenge Schmitz on his navigational skills, the two began to suspect that they were simply sailing round and round in a circle.
 Murano stated “All we knew was we were supposed to be sailing due east and the sun was coming up in a different place every morning.
 That was fishy.”